yunyeongkim/leetcode_study/LeetCode-Problems/784.Letter_Case_Permutation/naeun.md

 =======
 - hard to deal with original String.

+### check for improvement
+- needed help to calculate complexity both in time and space.

 ## Code
 ### My solution
 >>>>>>> c6df2b7 (naeun week12 784 with additional descrpition)